Boulder Restaurants Seen on TV

 Zoe Ma Ma

 Run by Edwin Zoe in collaboration with his Chinese mother’s cooking, Zoe Ma Ma has been known for fresh, “non-Americanized” Chinese street food for some time.
-The whole world got a taste when episode “Mom’s Kitchen” aired in 2017, featuring the eatery’s pork-filled steamed buns and za jiang mian.
+The whole world got a taste when the episode “Mom’s Kitchen” aired in 2017, featuring the eatery’s pork-filled steamed buns and za jiang mian.
 Zoe Ma Ma was also in an episode of "Cheap Eats" (see below).
+Now the restaurant has been recommended by the MICHELIN Guide, too!

 Featuring “buzz-worthy meals on a budget,” this Cooking Channel show is hosted by Ali Khan, who visited Boulder for one seriously delicious day — all for under $35.
 The whole experience had Ali proclaiming, "It's official.
 Boulder, you rock!"
 You can watch the whole episode here.